MateusDuraessantos/stuchi-e-leite/readme.md

 ## 📁 About the project

-How to add and update projects to page projects.html
+How to add and update projetos to page projetos.html

   Note: This project need a server to run.
 You can use the Visual Studio code "live server" extension.